 While rare, melanoma is an aggressive form of skin cancer that requires a prompt diagnosis and treatment in order to be managed successfully.
-Learning you have any form of cancer is a terrifying experience but if you believe that there has been a misdiagnosis or a delay in diagnosis of melanoma so that treatment has been delayed, it is even more difficult cope.
+Learning you have any form of cancer is a truly terrifying experience, but if you believe that there has been a misdiagnosis or a delay in diagnosis of melanoma, which caused a subsequent delay in starting your treatment, it is even more difficult to cope.

-After experiencing medical negligence patients can lose confidence in all doctors and so feel isolated and vulnerable.
-But this shouldn’t be the case, if you have experienced skin cancer malpractice bringing a medical negligence claim can help you understand what went wrong and receive financial compensation to support your recovery.
-Here at Your Legal Friend we know that compensation won’t undo the experience you have had but it can help cover future outgoings and support you and your family as you recover.
+After experiencing medical negligence, patients can lose confidence in all doctors, feel very isolated and vulnerable, but this shouldn’t be the case.
+If you have experienced skin cancer misdagnosis, bringing a medical negligence claim can help you understand what went wrong and receive financial compensation to support your recovery.
+Here at Your Legal Friend we understand that compensation won’t undo the experience you have had to endure, but it can help cover future outgoings and support you and your family whilst you recover.